neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-witness.md

 {"id":888, "method":"call", "params":[0,"get_accounts",[["1.2.0"]]]}
 ```
 > The number `888` is just a random identifier, you can use whatever value you want.

+Let's now login and access the database API:
 ```
 {"id":888,"method":"call","params":[1,"login",["",""]]}
 {"id":888,"method":"call","params":[1,"database",[]]}